aarontreinish/TextNow-Chat-App/README.md

 # TextNow-Chat-App
 Sample chat app using Firebase

+Sending messages works, but chat bubbles still need to be implemented

 To use this app:
 1. Download the project file
 2. Open it in Xcode and run it on the simulator